Granada Gold Mine (CVE:GGM) Trading 50% Higher – Here’s What Happened

-Granada Gold Mine Inc. (CVE:GGM – Get Free Report)’s share price was up 50% during trading on Tuesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-Approximately 160,342 shares changed hands during mid-day trading, an increase of 86% from the average daily volume of 86,252 shares.
+Granada Gold Mine Inc. (CVE:GGM – Get Free Report) rose 50% during mid-day trading on Tuesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+Approximately 160,342 shares were traded during trading, an increase of 86% from the average daily volume of 86,252 shares.
 The stock had previously closed at C$0.02.

 About Granada Gold Mine